A demand letter is a powerful negotiating tool. Find out how our personal injury lawyers write one to help maximize an injury settlement.

 Insurance companies know the law well.
 Remember, they pay politicians and build relationships with them to keep the law written in their favor.

 Part of your demand letter will involve stating where Texas law supports you.
 Legal issues can include liability, causation of damages, and even insurance coverage issues.
-It is important that you work with personal injury attorneys that have the time and experience to apply the individual facts of your case to the applicable law, as opposed to an assembly line approach where demand letters are churned out in mass by “case handlers.”
+It is important that you work with personal injury attorneys in Dallas, Texas that have the time and experience to apply the individual facts of your case to the applicable law, as opposed to an assembly line approach where demand letters are churned out in mass by “case handlers.”

 - Present the Insurance Company’s Opportunity for Gain